Ujstor/self-hosting-ai-models/README.md

 Self-host your AI models like Ollama, Stable Diffusion and Foocus using Traefik on your home network.
 This method offers cost-effective and efficient management of AI services, bypassing expensive cloud solutions.
 If you dont alredy runn models on your maschine, this repo  include downloading, running, and managing these models, including details on SSH tunneling, local and web access configurations.

 ## Prerequisites
-- Registered domain name.
+- Registered domain name
-- Home network with internet.
-- PC or server with Docker and Docker Compose.
+- PC or server with Docker and Docker Compose
+- Nvidia GPU
+- You should have at least 8 GB of RAM to run the 3B models, 16 GB to run the 7B models, and 32 GB to run the 13B models.

 ## Traefik Overview
 Traefik, an HTTP reverse proxy and load balancer, simplifies deploying microservices.
 It routes web traffic to the correct Docker container, enhancing resource utilization and security.